-This research is studying whether changing an individual's behaviors may have an impact as a treatment or outcome for prediabetes.
-This research will compare two promising approaches for losing weight and improving the health and glucose control of people with prediabetes: the standard Diabetes Prevention Program and a very low-carbohydrate version.
+This research is studying whether changing an individual's behaviors, like diet, may have an impact on polycystic ovary syndrome (PCOS).
+This research will compare two promising approaches for losing weight and improving the health and glucose control of people with PCOS: a Dietary Approaches to Stop Hypertension (DASH) or very low-carbohydrate way of eating.
 Your health-related information, including questionnaire responses, blood samples, and body scan results, will be collected for this research study.